katerynaKV/my-first-repo/README.md

 # My first repo

-Practice account for learning Git
+Practice account for learning Git from Meta course on Coursera.